 Add the strained whey back to the large pot and add sugar.
 Stir well, and add to low heat to gentle simmer.
 (Or return to crockpot and simmer on low after adding sugar.)

 Continue to stir until the whey and sugar mixture has reduced in half again.
 Constant stirring will ensure the sugar doesn’t burn to the bottom of the pot.
-This can be done at a higher temperature, but needs to be watched closely to ensure it doesn’t bubble over.
+Be sure to watch closely to ensure it doesn’t bubble over.

 The caramel sauce will thicken to a syrupy consistency, and turn a beautiful medium-dark amber color.
-Next, add in the butter, salt and vanilla.
+Next, turn off the heat source and add in the cold butter, salt and vanilla.

 Pour caramel sauce into a glass mason jar to cool to room temperature, then store in the refridgerator.